Lalufu/p1-mqtt/README.md

 ## Installation

-This project uses [Poetry](https://python-poetry.org/) for dependency management, and it's probably easiest to use this, Executing `poetry install --no-dev` followed by `poetry run p1-mqtt` from the git checkout root should set up a venv, install the required dependencies into a venv and run the main program.

-Installation via pip into a venv is also possible with `pip install .` from the git checkout root.
-This will also create the executable scripts in the `bin` dir of the checkout.
+Installation via pip into a venv is possible with `pip install .` from the git checkout root, or via `pip install git+https://github.com/Lalufu/p1-mqtt`.
+This will also create the executable scripts in the `bin` dir of the venv.

 In case you want to do things manually, the main entry point into the program is `p1_mqtt/cli.py:p1_mqtt()`.

+## Development

+This project uses [Poetry](https://python-poetry.org/) for dependency management, and it's probably easiest to use this, Executing `poetry install ` followed by `poetry run p1-mqtt` from the git checkout root should set up a venv, install the required dependencies into a venv and run the main program.

 ## Running